omnetpp/omnetpp.org/download-items/SolarLEACH.md

 years-active: 2006
 category: models
 tags: model omnetpp3
-keywords: sensor wsn power TODO
+keywords: wireless sensor wsn power
 download-file-url: https://ipfs.omnetpp.org/models/SolarLEACH-1.01.tgz
 ---

 This is a simulation of LEACH (Low-Energy Adaptive Clustering Hierarchy), a well-known cluster-based protocol for sensor networks with an extension to make it solar-aware.
-THIS 1.01 VERSION FIXES A CRASH FOUND IN THE ORIGINAL RELEASE.

 This simulation was created for the following paper: